stripe/elements-examples/README.md

 - [JavaScript](js/example4.js)
 - [CSS](css/example4.css)

-Example 4 shows a form that uses the `card` Element and a custom web font.
+Example 4 shows a form that uses the `paymentRequestButton` Element to provide Apple Pay / Payment Request API support, as well as a `card` Element with a custom web font.

 ## Example 5

 - [JavaScript](js/example5.js)
 - [CSS](css/example5.css)

-Example 5 shows a form that uses the `card` Element and a custom icon color.
+Example 5 shows a form that uses the `paymentRequestButton` Element to provide Apple Pay / Payment Request API support, as well as a `card` Element with a custom icon color.